The University Senate of Michigan Technological University

 Amendments to the Tenure and Promotion Policy may be initiated by any member of the faculty, including administrators holding faculty appointments.
 All such proposed amendments shall be submitted in writing to the President of the University Senate.
-The proposed amendment(s) will be forwarded to the Academic Policy Committee of the University Senate for review and/or revision.
-The Academic Policy Committee will provide a copy of the proposed amendments to the Committee on Academic Tenure, Promotion, and Reappointment.
-The Academic Policy Committee will submit its recommendations to the University Senate.
+The proposed amendment(s) will be forwarded to the Academic Policy Committee Academic and Instructional Policy Committee of the University Senate for review and/or revision.
+The Academic Policy Committee Academic and Instructional Policy Committee will provide a copy of the proposed amendments to the Committee on Academic Tenure, Promotion, and Reappointment.
+The Academic Policy Committee Academic and Instructional Policy Committee will submit its recommendations to the University Senate.

 Interpretation: appointment includes initial and reappointment